 First, I chose the United States from the ‘Amazon Marketplaces’ dropdown.
 Next, for ‘Categories’, I checked ‘Select All’.

 Finally, for the filters, I opted to:

-- Fix the Listing Quality Score (LQS) minimum as zero and maximum as three
+- Fix the Listing Quality Score (LQS) minimum as zero and maximum as seven

 These parameters help us find products in a competitive range where we know we have the opportunity to make improvements.

 Once the database generated results, I found a listing that is in need of improvements: Pet Housebreaking Pad